GoodAI/charlie-mnemonic/docs/WININSTALL.md

 By default, once the agent is downloaded, it doesn't explicitly update.
 To update the agent to the latest version, run `update.bat` from the extracted folder.
+This updates only the agent, but not all the update scripts.
+Once in a while it's good to head over to [GitHub releases page](https://github.com/GoodAI/charlie-mnemonic/releases) and download the latest version.

 ## Uninstalling the Agent